Mu0n/F256KbasicASMdoodles-/README.md

 # F256KsimpleASMdoodles
-A collection of small assembly experiments for the F256Jr/K from Foenix Retro Systems
+A collection of small assembly experiments for the F256Jr/K from Foenix Retro Systems.
+Compiled into .PGZ format for easy executing on the target hardware (or in the FoenixIDE emulator).

 ## Foenix Retro Systems
 Website: https://c256foenix.com/